ValeriaGjff/Call-Flow-Bitrix/README.md

 - determine the current responsible person;
 - transfer the call.

-The goal of the project is to automate this process and reduce the manual actions performed by employees.
+The goal of the project was to automate this process and connect telephony and CRM into a single routing system.

-## The system’s actions

-- accepts an event from telephony;
-- starts a voice dialogue;
-- converts the client’s speech into text using Speech-to-Text;
+## Key Features

+- Speech-to-Text processing for incoming calls;
-- determines: client name, client type, city;
+- AI-based extraction of caller name, client type, and city;
-- searches for an existing client or lead in the CRM;
+- existing client lookup in Bitrix24;
-- checks the current responsible person;
-- saves the selected internal manager number;
+- preservation of the current account manager for repeat calls;
+- automatic routing of new B2B and B2C clients;
+- primary, secondary, and fallback routing;
-- creates the CRM events, tasks and messages.
+- lead creation and update.

+## Result
+The system makes routing decisions automatically based on caller data and CRM state.
+Repeat callers remain assigned to their existing manager, while new clients are routed according to a configurable distribution policy.

 ## Architecture